brightmart/bert_language_understanding/README.md

 # bert_language_understanding
 Pre-train is all you need!

+BERT achieve new state of art result on more than 10 nlp tasks recently.

-An tensorflow implementation of Pre-training of Deep Bidirectional Transformers for Language Understanding
+This is an tensorflow implementation of Pre-training of Deep Bidirectional Transformers for Language Understanding

 (Bert) and Attention is all you need(Transformer).
-BERT achieve new state of art result on more than 10 nlp tasks recently.

 Update: The majority part of replicate main ideas of these two papers was done, there is a apparent performance gain

 for pre-train a model & fine-tuning compare to train the model from scratch.

 We have done experiment to replace backbone network of bert from Transformer to TextCNN, and the result is that